 Setting Up Your Devices

-The handheld devices will transmit data to your SoloVision or PhysioMonitor once the hub is fully connected to your computer.
+The handheld devices transmit data to your SoloVision or PhysioMonitor.
 In order for the devices to communicate, they will need to be bound.
 If you purchased your devices directly from MyoVision, your handheld devices will already be bound to your SoloVision or PhysioMonitor unit.

 Click through the tabbed menu below for instructions on how to set up each type of device.